Contact Lenses for Patients in the Metro East Illinois Area

-Disposable contact lenses are soft contact lenses that are made to be thrown away or disposed of at the end of the allotted period of use.
+Disposable contacts are soft contact lenses that are made to be thrown away or disposed of at the end of the allotted period of use.
 We provide disposable contact lenses that treat a variety of eye conditions.

 Hybrid Contact Lenses

-Hybrid contact lenses provide a happy medium between the comfortable soft lenses and rigid RGP lenses.
+Hybrid contacts provide a happy medium between the comfortable soft lenses and rigid RGP lenses.
 They provide the comfort provided by a soft lens and the durability and dust prevention of an RGP lens.
 These can be used for patients with a range of ocular needs.